SalmonSlack/squish-plus/README.md

 5. Download [squish-plus.zip]("") by clicking the download icon towards the right of the page
 6. Drag the whole ZIP file into your SM64 Co-op DX application
 7. Click the following Menu buttons: `Host -> Mods -> Squish+ -> Back -> Settings -> Skip Intro Cutscene -> Back -> Host`
-8. Once you've loaded in, click **D-Pad Down** (Down arrow by default).
+8. Once you've loaded in, click **D-Pad Down** (End key by default).
 If Mario squishes, then you're all set!

 From here, I suggest [configuring your controls](""), and going to the [official modding page](https://mods.sm64coopdx.com/mods/) to find some fun character models to mess around with!
 Or you could even [make your own!](https://github.com/coop-deluxe/character-template?tab=readme-ov-file#character-templates-for-coop-deluxe) If you enable the pre-installed `Character Select` and `[CS] Extra Characters` mods, you can select the ones you've downloaded and more with the in-game `/char-select` command!
 <br/><br/>